 - Undergraduate GPA: This is the mean grade point average of new students.

 All applicants must submit an essay, and prospective students can answer an additional optional question.
-Applicants also must submit one letter of recommendation commenting on their performance in a professional environment, as well as official transcripts for evidence of their academic history.
-The University of Maryland Graduate School requires an undergraduate GPA of at least 2.8 out of 4.0.
-The average for admitted students at the time U.S. News collected data was 3.3.
+Applicants also must submit one letter of recommendation commenting on their performance in a professional environment, as well as official transcripts for evidence of their academic history, including GPA scores.
+The University of Maryland Graduate School requires an undergraduate minimum GPA of at least 2.8 out of 4.0.
+The average GPA for admitted students at the time U.S. News collected data was 3.3.
 Most if not all Smith MBA candidates have prior work experience, partly because the admissions department recommends gaining a minimum of two years in full-time positions before applying.
 In reality, however, Smith online MBA students generally have 5 to 10 years of professional experience.

 To complement the statistics, U.S. News distributed a survey to deans of business schools and high-ranking academic officials at MBA programs to collect their perspectives on other business schools.
 They rated academic excellence on a scale of one to five, with the lowest score meaning marginal and the highest referring to outstanding.
 These expert opinions made up 25 percent of the overall U.S. News ranking.